Reranking Social Media Feeds: A Practical Guide for Field Experiments: Feed Ranking

 \section{Feed Ranking}

-This section summarises the potential of browser extensions to customize social media feeds.
-The re-ranking can be a complete shuffle of the feed based on a new objective or more focused, for example up-ranking or down-ranking content the researchers believe should receive more or less exposure.
-In this guide, we focus on these two use cases, up-ranking and down-ranking, where the content of interest is respectively demoted or promoted in the feed, but these recommendations can be adapted for different types of rank adaptations.
+This section summarizes the potential of browser extensions to customize social media feeds.
+The reranking can be a complete shuffle of the feed based on a new objective or more focused, for example, up-ranking or down-ranking content that the researchers or users~\cite{kolluri2025alexandria} believe should receive more or less exposure.
+In this guide, we focus on these two use cases, up-ranking and down-ranking, where the content of interest is made easier or harder to reach, respectively, but these recommendations can be adapted for different types of rank adaptations.
 These edits can be achieved by combining up-ranking and down-ranking operations, which constitute the building blocks of a feed intervention.

 A key functionality of the system handling the experiment is identifying relevant content and scoring it according to the metric of interest.
-Depending on the research goal, this capability can be achieved with different levels of complexity, ranging from simple keyword matching to more complex logic relying on external AI services like large language models (LLMs).
-For example, feed posts can be scored and rearranged to demote hostile political content or prioritize posts reflecting positive emotions.
+Depending on the research goal, this capability can be achieved at different levels of complexity, ranging from simple keyword matching to more complex logic that relies on external AI services, such as large language models (LLMs).
+For example, feed posts can be scored and rearranged to make hostile political content harder to reach, or to make posts that reflect positive emotions easier to reach.

 These manipulations offer a unique opportunity to investigate the causal effects of variations of the rank objective in a realistic scenario.
 We summarise the challenges and limitations of both implementations.
-Additionally, a browser extension can edit the content of the posts.
+Additionally, a browser extension can edit post content.
 We conclude this section with a discussion on content editing and how a browser extension can modify text or social metrics. \Sectionref{sec:implementation} offers a detailed description of how these manipulations can be accomplished in practice.